 Homeowners sometimes try to save money on their premiums by getting the basic limit of liability insurance.
 Liability insurance protects homeowners from unexpected lawsuits and other events that can be financially disastrous.

 Solution: Your broker can suggest an amount of liability insurance that provides adequate protection and fits your budget.
-Many insurers also offer personal umbrella policies or extensions that broaden the scope of coverage and increase liability limits for personal liability (and automobile) exposures.
+Many insurers also offer personal umbrella policies that broaden the scope of coverage and increase liability limits for personal liability (and automobile) exposures.

 Your broker needs your assistance to maintain the correct coverage.
 Compensating home insurance clients for losses is difficult when neither the broker or insurance company knows exactly what has been lost, stolen, or damaged.
 Your broker can ensure a smooth claims process when equipped with the tools to help you recover your valued possessions.